 The Central Coast Local Planning Panel (CCLPP) is an independent panel of qualified people to review and determine development applications for the Central Coast Local Government Area, providing increased transparency, integrity and confidence in the development application assessment process.

-The Central Coast Local Planning Panel (CCLPP) determine a range of development applications on behalf of Council and provides advice on a range of strategic planning matters including:
+The CCLPP determines a range of development applications on behalf of Council and provides advice on a range of strategic planning matters that are referred to it.

-The panel comprises of four members:
+The panel generally meets monthly on a rotating roster and comprises of four members:

-- The Chair (appointed by the Minister)
+- The Chair

 - Two professionals (with expertise in urban design, urban planning or other related field)

-- One community representative (selected from a pool of members appointed by Council)
+- One community representative selected from a pool of members appointed by Council

 Further information on the legislation is outlined on the Department of Planning and Environment’s website.